-It may not be a topic common in many dinner tables; however, credit card debt shall never be a brim point in question.
-As stated earlier two-thirds of Americans have credit card debt as we speak or in the past.
-Despite all, the majority of Americans are actively making efforts to minimize the deficit and overspending simultaneously each month in less urgent situations.
-Below is a graphical representation of the top five things that Americans spend on, each month.
+It may not be a topic common at many dinner tables; however, credit card debt shall never be a brim point in question.
+As stated earlier, two-thirds of Americans have credit card debt as we speak or in the past.
+Despite all, most Americans are actively trying to minimize the deficit and overspending simultaneously each month in less urgent situations.
+Below is a graphical representation of the top five things that Americans spend each month.

 Major areas where American’s Overspend

-The trends illustrated by the above graphical representation cuts across age groups, genders, and regions; you should note that Americans find it hard the most to hold back their spending on social activities like drinking, partying and many fun related cases; the same goes for shopping online and clothes.
+The trends illustrated by the above graphical representation cuts across age groups, genders, and regions; you should note that Americans find it hard to hold back their spending on social activities like drinking, partying, and many fun-related cases go shopping online and clothes.

 The graphs below highlight some of the differences across demographic groups as far as debt management is concerned.

 Credit Card Debt by Age: Older Americans Bare More Debt